awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-sdk-setup.rst

 As shown above, the groupId for the |sdk-android| is ``com.amazonaws``.
 For each additional service, include a ``<dependency>`` element following the model above, and use the appropriate artifactID from the table below.
 The ``<version>`` element specifies the version of the |sdk-android|.
-The example above demonstrate's Maven's ability to use a range of acceptable versions for a given dependency.
+The example above demonstrates Maven's ability to use a range of acceptable versions for a given dependency.
 To review available versions of the SDK for Android, see the `Release Notes
 <https://aws.amazon.com/releasenotes/Android>`__.